AtomicScience/atomic-programs/ore-sorter/README.md

 - Add ability to input items by typing a name
 - Add a separate line for intermediate products
 - Add support for sorted and unsorted input lines
+- Add support for a configurable 'overflow' chest
 - ?
 Add option to specify amount of items to be moved, not only type (e.g. for electrolyzing)
 - ?
 Autosampling to 'black'
 - ?
 Implement saving/loading of filters to/from Pastebin